Republican lawmakers rally around Sessions as Trump intensifies pressure

 A Justice Department official said Sessions started his day on Tuesday with his usual early morning run on the treadmill in the department's gym.
 Soon afterward, he got down to work.

-Writing by Ross Colvin; Additional reporting by Steve Holland, Jim Oliphant, Doina Chiacu and David Alexander in Washington; Editing by Kieran Murray
+Additional reporting by Steve Holland, Jim Oliphant, Doina Chiacu and David Alexander in Washington